NovaLynxie/CoraBot_Main/README.md

 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
- CoraBot Discord.JS bot for hosting locally on PC or other hostable device.
+ CoraBot Discord.JS bot for managing your discord guild or community server!
- This version is not for online hosting!

 # About Cora
  My name is CoraBot.
 I am NovaLynxie's personal discord bot.